Difference Between HIV and AIDS: Definition, Types, Examples, Symptoms

 HIV and AIDS

 Although many people use the terms interchangeably, HIV and AIDS are not the same thing.
-HIV stands for the human immunodeficiency virus, which attacks the human body's immune system, while AIDS stands for Acquired Immunodeficiency Syndrome, meaning a state that develops in people who have gone without treatment for HIV.
+HIV stands for the human immunodeficiency virus, which attacks the human body's immune system.
+While AIDS stands for Acquired Immunodeficiency Syndrome, meaning a state that develops in people who have gone without treatment for HIV.
 Successful prevention, diagnosis, and treatment depend on a clear distinction between HIV and AIDS.

 What is HIV?

 HIV is a virus that breaks down the immune system, the CD4 cells, also called T cells play a role in protecting the body from infections.
 HIV gradually destroys the immune system and thus exposes it to infections and diseases.
-Left untreated, HIV develops into AIDS, which is termed the last stage of an infection, here, the immune system is completely destroyed.
+When left untreated, HIV develops into AIDS, which is termed the last stage of an infection, here, the immune system is completely destroyed.
 HIV is primarily transmitted through blood, sexual contact, and from mother to child at birth or through breastfeeding.

 NEET Highest Scoring Chapters & Topics